Man preparing for a run outside

 • Stretching to improve joint mobility

-If these don’t work, a podiatrist could recommend special shoe inserts that support the big toe.
-They may also provide toe splints to wear at night.
-These work to realign the big toe while you sleep.
-In extreme or persistent cases, steroid injections and/ or surgery may be suggested.
+If these treatments don’t work, a podiatrist could recommend special shoe inserts that support the big toe.
+They may also provide toe splints to wear at night, which helps realign the big toe while you sleep.
+In extreme or persistent cases, steroid injections and/or surgery may be suggested.

-The American Academy of Orthopaedic Surgeons describes sesamoids as bones that are not connected to any other bone, but instead connect only to tendons or are embedded in muscle.
-There are very few in the body – the kneecap is the largest.
+Sesamoids are bones that connect to tendons or are embedded in muscle.
+There are very few in the body.
+The kneecap is the largest.
 There are two other considerably smaller ones found on the underside of the foot near the big toe.

 Sesamoiditis is the swelling of the tendons surrounding these tiny bones and often results from overuse of the toe (think ballet dancers and professional runners).
 Symptoms may include a dull pain under the big toe joint that comes and goes, bruising, inflammation or trouble moving the big toe.